-The Infiniti QX70 is a relatively large luxury crossover SUV with sporty handling and a choice of responsive engines.
-Originally launched as a 2003 model, it was redesigned for 2009 and gained a fresh front-end appearance for 2012.
-Designed for performance and style, it deftly avoids the boxy proportions of traditional SUVs.
-The QX70 offer some usable cargo space, but not as much back-seat room and luggage space as the boxier SUVs, in spite of its large size.
+The Infiniti QX70 is a relatively large luxury crossover SUV that delivers sporty handling and a responsive engine.
+Designed for performance and style, the Infiniti QX70 avoids the boxy proportions of traditional SUVs.
+The QX70 offers some usable cargo space, but not as much back-seat room and luggage space as the boxier SUVs, in spite of its large size.

-Primary competition for the Infiniti QX70 line comes from the rear-wheel-drive BMW X6, which costs significantly more.
+Primary competition for the Infiniti QX70 comes from the rear-wheel-drive BMW X6, which costs significantly more.

-There are no visual changes for 2014, with the exception of the new model-name badge.
-We find the wild styling of the QX70 appealing.
-Certainly, it's not bland.
-Unlike most manufacturers of crossovers and SUVs, Infiniti found a way to make its creation stand well apart from the pack, serving as a treat for the eye instead of an eyesore.
+We find the wild styling of the QX70 appealing, though not everyone agrees; it's something of a love/hate question.
+Unlike most manufacturers of crossovers and SUVs, Infiniti found a way to make its creation stand apart from the pack.
+This vehicle is not bland.

-Infiniti coined the term bionic cheetah for the original FX to denote its sleek, low, stretched-out stance, and its tenacious roadholding prowess.
-That succinct description remains apt today, for the 2014 Infiniti QX70, summarizing its distinctively lithe and slender visual aura, as well as the fact that it approaches the best of the competition in roadholding talents.
+Infiniti coined the term bionic cheetah for the original FX to denote its sleek, low, stretched-out stance, as well as its tenacious roadholding prowess.
+That succinct description remains for the current Infiniti QX70, summarizing its distinctively lithe and slender visual aura, coupled with the fact that it approaches the best of the competition in roadholding talents.

 While the exterior styling of the QX70 tends to be polarizing, its interior appears to earn approval from most observers.
-Touring Package cars (and the QX70 5.0 AWD), in particular, feature fine details, nicely stitched quilted leather seat upholstery, expertly stained Maple wood, and matte-finish surfaces that provide a nice respite from the chrome-plated plastic found in many other vehicles.
+Touring Package cars, in particular, feature fine details, nicely stitched quilted leather seat upholstery, expertly stained maple wood, and matte-finish surfaces that provide a nice respite from the chrome-plated plastic found in many other vehicles.

 Technology abounds, led by the available Around View Monitor, which displays images of everything around the QX70 on the navigation display.
 Smart cruise control, voice-recognition navigation with real-time weather and traffic, rear-seat entertainment systems, and a host of other electronic items are available.

-The 2014 Infiniti QX70 is available in three models, differentiated by engine, driveline, and equipment content.
-The QX70 3.7 is powered by a 325-horsepower, 3.7-liter V6 and comes with rear-wheel drive or all-wheel drive (AWD).
-The QX70 5.0 AWD contains a 390-horsepower V8 and comes only with AWD.
-All models use a 7-speed automatic transmission.
+The 2015 Infiniti QX70 is available in two models, differentiated by driveline.
+The QX70 3.7 is powered by a 325-horsepower, 3.7-liter V6 and comes with rear-wheel drive; the QX70 3.7 AWD has all-wheel drive.
+Both models use a 7-speed automatic transmission.

-The Infiniti QX70 3.7 ($45,850) and QX70 3.7 AWD ($47,300) come with power leather-appointed seats, leather-trimmed shifter and leather-wrapped manual tilt/telescoping steering wheel with audio controls, dual-zone automatic climate control, split-folding and reclining rear seats, moonroof, power heated folding mirrors with puddle lights, power door locks and windows, power hatch closure, automatic bi-xenon headlamps, fog lamps, rear privacy glass, dark chrome grille, Intelligent key, visors with illuminated mirrors and extensions, HomeLink universal transceiver, rear-view monitor, variable intermittent front/rear wipers, trip computer, and P265/60VR18 all-season tires on 18-inch alloy wheels.
+The Infiniti QX70 3.7 ($45,850) and QX70 3.7 AWD ($47,300) come with power leather-appointed front seats (10-way for driver, 8-way for passenger), leather-wrapped shifter and manual tilt/telescoping steering wheel with audio controls, dual-zone automatic climate control, split-folding and reclining rear seats, moonroof, power heated folding mirrors with courtesy lights, power door locks and windows, power rear liftgate, automatic bi-xenon headlamps, fog lamps, rear privacy glass, chrome grille, Intelligent key, visors with illuminated mirrors and extensions, compass, analog clock, 7-inch information display, HomeLink universal transceiver, rear-view monitor, variable intermittent front/rear wipers, trip computer, and P265/60VR18 all-season tires on 18-inch alloy wheels.
 Even the standard stereo is an 11-speaker Bose extravaganza.

 Safety equipment includes dual-stage front airbags, front seat side-impact airbags, front and rear side curtain airbags, active front head restraints, stability control with traction control and antilock brakes, and tire pressure monitors.
 Available all-wheel drive can enhance safety in adverse conditions.